telefonicaid/fiware-orion/docker/dev/centos/README.md

 ## Run the container

-This assumes that there is another docker running with name $mongodb$.
+This assumes that there is another docker running with name *mongodb*.
 If you don't, type this:

     docker run -d --name mongodb mongo

-The following line will run the container exposing port 1026, give it a name -in this case $orionDev$-, link it to the mongodb docker, and present a bash prompt.
+The following line will run the container exposing port 1026, give it a name -in this case *orionDev*-, link it to the mongodb docker, and present a bash prompt.
 Keep in mind that /path/to/orion/source is the path to your Orion Context Broker code in the host, not the container.

     docker run -p 1026:1026 --name orionDev -v /path/to/orion/source:/root/src --link mongodb:mongodb -t -i orion-dev:centos6 /bin/bash